Painful & Dreadful: When Sex is Everything It Isn’t Supposed to Be

 Revati is happily married and has a young daughter.
 Divya is a psychologist, a slam poet and a queer activist.

-Revati and Divya have never been able to have sex in the traditional sense.
+Revati and Divya have never been able to have sex in the ‘conventional’ way as we know it.
 They were diagnosed with vaginismus, making any penetration of the vagina unbearably painful.

 They are only two among many other women — each with a different story to share about personal discoveries, struggles and most importantly — acceptance.